Last Updated on January 9, 2022 by Admin

 Understanding the procurement process in construction

 What is procurement?
 How does the procurement process work?
 What procurement strategies are available?
-Find answers with this course that aims to develop your understanding of procurement in the context of the construction industry.
+Find answers with this course that aims to develop your understanding of procurement in the construction industry context.

 You’ll have the chance to examine the factors that affect the choice of procurement strategy and work to develop an understanding of tendering and its application in the construction industry.

-You will also have the opportunity to evaluate the principles of depreciation and the methods for calculating depreciation in a construction context.
+You will also have the opportunity to evaluate depreciation principles and the methods for calculating depreciation in a construction context.

 - What is procurement?